jonathan-vella/sov-cloud-brain-trek/docs/level-300/azure-local-advanced-connected.md

 ### Technical Track

 - ✅ Design hub-and-spoke and mesh topologies
-- ✅ Implement stretch clusters across sites
+- ✅ Implement multi-site replication with Azure Site Recovery
 - ✅ Optimize network performance for multi-site
 - ✅ Manage updates across multiple sites
 - ✅ Implement cost optimization strategies

+{: .note }
+> **📝 Note:** Stretch clusters are not supported in Azure Local.
+For multi-site high availability, use Azure Site Recovery or Storage Replica between separate clusters at each site.

 ---